department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 > *"You're really not in the military until after training" (p4).*

 #### RECOMMENDATIONS:
+1. Consider how we might **ask for the Veteran’s service years with decreased cognitive load** around *X/Y/both* options, training *vs.* service, 1989 *vs.* 1990.
+A few possible ideas:
-1. **Consider instead asking what year the Veteran joined the service and what year they left** (as in Perigean's recruitment survey from the VA).
-This might be more straightforward than the cognitive load of *A/B/both* radio button options, and also would eliminate questions about whether one's service is close enough to 1989 or 1990 and the implications.
+     -  Ask what year the Veteran joined the service and what year they left (as in Perigean's recruitment survey from the VA)
-     1. Alternatively, consider making the options into 2 checkboxes instead of 3 radio buttons.
+     - Use 2 checkboxes instead of 3 radio buttons
-     1. Alternatively, if we want to stick with radio buttons, consider rewording the options so that the first two don't both start with numbers that look similar (i.e., 1990, 1989).
-For example, "1990 to present" and "Prior to 1989".
+     - Reword the options so they don't start with numbers that look similar (e.g., "1990 to present" and "Before 1989")
-1. Consider adding a "Not sure" option that would result in ALL questions being asked (like the current "Both time periods" option).
+     - Add a "Not sure" option that would result in ALL questions being asked (like the current "Both time periods" option)

 #### Two of 5 participants (40%) didn't know what C-123 planes were in the Agent Orange question
 ![q-C-123-plane-Agent-Orange](./images/q-C-123-plane-Agent-Orange.png)